Goodbye Saddle ... Hello Ground

 Other parts of the body are as vulnerable as the head but not so easily protected.
 A long-sleeved shirt will help reduce arm abrasions, while jackets or weatherproof garments offer additional padding.
 Avoid stuffing the pockets with hard objects.
 On one occasion, a large bunch of keys "'cushioned" the impact between my thigh and the ground and caused severe bruising — my only injury.

-An increasing number of riders wear body-protector vests, which look like an equestrian version of the flak jacket.
+Eventers and an increasing number of riders in other sports wear body-protector vests, which look like an equestrian version of the flak jacket.
 They provide upper-body and shoulder protection, and can be worn under a sweater or jacket.
 However, outer garments may need to be a size larger to accommodate it.

 It pays to be fussy about the fit of a vest.
 What feels comfortable when you're standing up can often be quite the opposite in the saddle.
 One problem area is the length of the section that reaches down from the lower back to the buttocks.
 It can sometimes catch on the cantle or press into the saddle seat, making it difficult and uncomfortable to sit correctly.
 Always try to sit on a saddle in the tack store to be sure the protector is not too long.